nazimboudeffa/phaser-cookbook/README.md

 <img src="cookbook/images/title_page.png" width="300">

+This book is divided into parts

+* The Phaser CookBook
+* A Guide on Making Street Fighter II
+* How to Build Phaser from Scratch

 ### license & copyright

 The original **Phaser Cookbook** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You are free: